awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

     + `CucumberJson`
     + `VisualStudioTrx`
     + `TestNGXml`
-+ `artifacts`: Optional sequence\.
++ <a name="artifacts-build-spec"></a>`artifacts`: Optional sequence\.
 Represents information about where CodeBuild can find the build output and how CodeBuild prepares it for uploading to the Amazon S3 output bucket\.
 This sequence is not required if, for example, you are building and pushing a Docker image to Amazon ECR, or you are running unit tests on your source code, but not building it\.
   +  `files`: Required sequence\.
 Represents the locations that contain the build output artifacts in the build environment\.
 Contains a sequence of scalars, with each scalar representing a separate location where CodeBuild can find build output artifacts, relative to the original build location or, if set, the base directory\.
 Locations can include the following:
     + A single file \(for example, `my-file.jar`\)\.
     + A single file in a subdirectory \(for example, `my-subdirectory/my-file.jar` or `my-parent-subdirectory/my-subdirectory/my-file.jar`\)\.